-Our Compensation Committee consists of Albert Adams, John Roth, and Bill Beargie, with Mr. Adams serving as Chair.
+Our Compensation Committee consists of Albert Adams, John Roth, and Bill Beargie, as well as Alexis DePree, who was appointed to the committee on March 2, 2023, with Mr. Adams serving as Chair.
 Our Compensation Committee has the following responsibilities, among other matters: